getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 &nbsp;
 ### Capturing the User
-Sending users to Sentry will unlock many features, primarily the ability to drill down into the number of users affecting an issue, as well to get a broader sense about the quality of the application.
+Sending users to Sentry will unlock many features, primarily the ability to drill down into the number of users affecting an issue, as well as to get a broader sense about the quality of the application.

 Capturing the user is fairly straight forward: